 Good doctors focus on the importance of diet and how it impacts chronic pain.
 Rather than blindly prescribing pain-relieving drugs, they advise adjusting and monitoring your food habits and suggest changes, if required, to improve your health conditions.

 8. Good pain doctors can recommend treatment in multiple areas of expertise, not just one

 In most developed countries, doctors tend to specialize in one area like narcotics, injections, prescriptions, or surgery.
 These doctors will typically only recommend something within that area of expertise due to familiarity or personal conviction.
-However, there is a long list of effective pain treatment options such as massage therapy, aromatherapy, acupuncture, chiropractic therapy, spinal cord stimulators, biofeedback and other types of behavioural therapy.
+However, there is a long list of effective pain treatment options such as massage therapy, aromatherapy, acupuncture, chiropractic therapy, spinal cord stimulators, biofeedback, and other types of behavioral therapy.

 9. Good pain doctors tell you to think twice before opting for surgery

 Think twice before signing up for surgery, particularly on your spine or back.
 According to a 2016 review published in the Journal of Pain Research, 74.6% of lower back and spine surgeries fail to relieve pain completely.
 The medical term for this is “failed back surgery syndrome”.
 In a Consumer Reports survey, only 60 percent of patients who had back surgery were satisfied with the end results.

 10. Good pain doctors educate patients that pain can be partly (not entirely) mental too